MrEng1neer/SignalProcessing/README.md

 # SignalProcessing

-This library will be used to process signals (filtering low-pass and high-pass ) and test them (generateSineSignal and noise).
+This library can be used to process signals (filtering low-pass and high-pass functions) and test them (generateSineSignal() and noise() functions).